Treatment History for Cancer Patients

 It’s a good idea for patients and their caregivers to keep records of pertinent medical information as it happens.
 For instance, if you have to visit the emergency room in the hospital, getting copies of clinician narrative reports (not patient discharge instructions) can give your primary doctor a clear idea of what happened and how to alter your treatment going forward.

 Over time, you’ll add new treatments and notes from doctors’ visits to your treatment history.
-Breaking up your treatment history into sections (medical profile, cancer diagnosis, and medications/treatments) may help you keep it organized.
+Breaking up your treatment history into sections (medical profile, cancer diagnosis, and medication as treatments) may help you keep it organized.
 Below is a guideline developed by the American Society of Clinical Oncology (ASCO) describing which information from your treatment history to tell your doctor.

 Your medical profile is similar to a social media profile because it provides quick descriptions of your current medical status as well as all of your collected health care experiences.
 Your medical profile should include: